Esparza's term on the board expired on Jan. 31, 2019.

 Esparza serves as president and CEO of Texas Motor Transportation Association (TMTA).
 TMTA, one of the largest trucking associations in the nation, was established in 1932 in Austin.

-In addition to the cabinet-level position attained during his tenure with the Perry administration, Mr. Esparza has also served as special assistant to the governor.
-Before the 2000 presidential election sparked a political shuffle in Texas, Mr. Esparza was a personal assistant and travel aide in the Texas Senate to then Lt.
+In addition to the cabinet-level position attained during his tenure with the Perry administration, Esparza served as special assistant to the governor.
+Before the 2000 presidential election sparked a political shuffle in Texas, Esparza was a personal assistant and travel aide in the Texas Senate to then Lt.
 Governor Perry.
 He also served as an assistant to the communications director for State Senator Teel Bivins (R-Amarillo) before joining Perry’s administration.

-Mr. Esparza also served on the National Board of Directors for Hispanics for Opportunity Progress and Education (2000-2012).
+Esparza also has served on the National Board of Directors for Hispanics for Opportunity Progress and Education (2000-2012).
 He is a member of the Central Texas Fellowship of Catholic Men (2000-present), the St. Austin Catholic School Advisory Board (2007- present) and is active with the Boy Scouts of America Capitol Area Council Pack 34.

-He and his wife Leah, a native of Galesburg, Illinois, have three sons; Jacob Pecos, Joshua Brazos and Jack Sabine.
+Esparza, a fourth-generation West Texas native, earned a bachelor’s degree in public relations with a minor in marketing at Texas Tech University.
+He and his wife, Leah, a native of Galesburg, Illinois, have three sons, Jacob Pecos, Joshua Brazos and Jack Sabine.
 The Esparzas are members of St. Catherine of Siena Catholic Church and St. Austin Catholic Church.